Jen Ervin

 Research interests

-My research focuses on the social and structural determinants of health and health equity, with particular emphasis on gender (in)equality.
-I am interested in advancing the measurement and monitoring of gender inequality at the population level, and in understanding how factors such as unpaid care, employment conditions, and gender norms shape mental health and wellbeing.
-I also examine the role of sex and gender in shaping health outcomes and healthcare.
+Jen's research focuses on the social and structural determinants of health and health equity, with particular emphasis on gender (in)equality.
+She is interested in advancing the measurement and monitoring of gender inequality at the population level, and in understanding how factors such as unpaid care, employment conditions, and gender norms shape mental health and wellbeing.
+She also examines the role of sex and gender in shaping health outcomes and healthcare.

 aboriginal flag float-starttorres strait flag float-start